LilOz/EMGPromptApp/README.md

 # EMG Recording Protocol Application

 This application is designed to guide users through a protocol for recording EMG (Electromyography) data.
-It provides a graphical interface for performing and timing specific hand gestures, saving the results to a CSV file for further analysis (can be easily synced and combined with emg data from cyton).
+It provides a graphical interface for performing and timing specific hand gestures, saving the results to a CSV file for further analysis (can be easily synced and combined with emg data from OpenBCI GUI if ran along side it).

 ![Screengrab of EMG Recording Protocol Application](./assets/data-collection.png)